 Photo-Journalist Daniella Zalcman wrote it succinctly.
 “Canada’s sustained effort to eradicate Indigenous culture hinged on targeting the population’s most vulnerable group: its children.’.
 The genocidal tendencies of the Canadian Education system was not unique to Canada.
 In the United States alone over 367 Indian Residential Schools have been identified.
 In Australia, forced removal of children was government policy for a century, with Victoria being the first state to legalise the removal of Aboriginal children to Industrial Schools in 1869.
 The removal of Indigenous Australian children from their families and communities did not legally cease until 1969.

-The people of Canada are coming to terms with the horrors of their colonial pasts.
-Many in Australia are still pushing for truth telling in our national history and with our Indigenous peoples.
-The ire conservative institutions and an overwhelming conservative media landscape has seen Australia’s ‘history wars‘ steadily persist for decades.
-While historians continue the uphill battle of rectifying Australia’s historical narrative, there is an unsettling potential that, like the peoples of Canada, we have many sordid histories to discover, accept and reflect upon.
+The Canadian people are progressively coming to terms with the horrors of their colonial pasts.
+This contrasts with Australia, where many are still pushing for truth telling in our national history and with our Indigenous peoples.
+The ire of conservative institutions and an overwhelming conservative media landscape has seen Australia’s ‘history wars‘ steadily persist for decades.
+While historians continue the uphill battle of rectifying Australia’s historical narrative, there is an unsettling potential that, like the peoples of Canada, we have many sordid histories to yet discover, accept and reflect upon.

 As always, The Meanjin Inquirer seeks to boost the voices of Indigenous peoples.
 Please consider following Lance Tossie, known online as ‘Modern Warrior’ on Tiktok.
 Or listening to the stories of Uncle Archie Roach, whose famous song ‘Took the Children Away’ is paid homage to by this articles title.
 Enjoy reading the Inquirer?
 Follow us on Facebook!